‘Super Troopers’ stars set their new firefighter comedy, ‘Tacoma FD,’ in our region. Why?

 The producers did not avail themselves of the man’s services because they already had Cousin Bill.

-‘Tacoma FD’ premiere night viewing party, 5:30-7:30 p.m.
-Thursday, March 28; Museum of Glass, 1801 Dock Street, Tacoma; free; register for tickets at evenbrite.com (registration does not guarantee entry; event is first come, first served).
+“Tacoma FD” premiere-night viewing party, 5:30-7:30 p.m.
+Thursday, March 28; Museum of Glass, 1801 Dock St., Tacoma; free; register for tickets at evenbrite.com (registration does not guarantee entry; event is first come, first served).

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.